April 10, 2013

 Suggestions Are Welcome

 We welcome suggestions and other comments from you on FDA’s activities to enhance your input in the development of FDA’s regulations, especially those regulations that have a substantial and direct effect on you.
-Again, you may send your comments and suggestions to the contact person listed for a particular Federal Register document or by contacting Anita MacMullan of the FDA’s Division of Federal-State Relations or to me.
+Again, you may send your comments and suggestions to the contact person listed for a particular Federal Register document or by contacting Barbara Cassens of the FDA’s Office of Partnerships or to me.

 In addition, we would like to take this opportunity to tell you about FDA's web site for small businesses.
 It can be found at Small Business Assistance.
 This site provides information on FDA Small Business contacts, how to participate in various FDA forums, and provides guidance on how to get assistance from the agency.